-Britain had a long history of child migration to its former colonies.
+The British Isles have had a long history of child migration to former colonies.
 Some children certainly arrived in Canada before Confederation in 1867, but it is the estimated 100,000 or more who came to our country between 1869 and 1948 whom Canadians call Home Children.
-These young people, between the ages of six months and their mid-twenties, were brought to Canada for adoption, or as farm helpers, farm labourers and domestic servants from institutions in Great Britain.
+These young people, between the ages of six months and their mid-twenties, were brought from institutions in the British Isles to Canada for adoption, or as farm helpers, farm labourers and domestic servants.

-BIFHSGO has chosen to place a special emphasis on Canada's Home Children.
-This is because of the Society's accessibility to the ship and military records at Library and Archives Canada, and to the records of the Family History Center of Ottawa (Church of Jesus Christ of Latter-day Saints), which include its excellent Ontario civil registrations.
-No other place in Canada has such ready access to these vital research tools, particularly important considering that 70 per cent of Canada's Home Children were settled in Ontario.
+BIFHSGO has chosen to place a special emphasis on Canada's Home Children because of the Society's accessibility to the ship and military records at Library and Archives Canada and to the records of the Family History Center of Ottawa (Church of Jesus Christ of Latter-day Saints).
+No other place in Canada has such ready access to these vital research tools, particularly important considering that about 70 per cent of Canada's Home Children were settled in Ontario.

-BIFHSGO's role in Canada's Home Children story is to establish databases of information about Home Children who came to Canada and to ensure that the information compiled is freely available to all who are interested.
+BIFHSGO's role in Canada's Home Children story is to establish databases of information, lodged either with Library and Archives Canada or on our website, about Home Children who came to Canada and to ensure that the information compiled is freely available to all who are interested.

 BIFHSGO volunteers continue to transcribe records for inclusion in the Library and Archives Canada website.
 Back to Top